ganevniko/ganevniko.github.io/_posts/2019-09-26-where_finance_and_technology_meet.markdown

 ---
 layout: post
-title:      "Where Finance and Technology meet"
+title:      "From Finance to Data Science"
 date:       2019-09-26 15:56:27 -0400
 permalink:  where_finance_and_technology_meet
 ---